bazelbuild/bazel-website/designs/index.md

 *   Bazel is a very complex system; seemingly innocuous local changes can have significant global consequences.
-*   The team gets many feature requests from users; such requests need to be evaluated not only for technical feasibility but importance w.r.t. other feature requests.
+*   The team gets many feature requests from users; such requests need to be evaluated not only for technical feasibility but importance with regards to other feature requests.
 *   Bazel features are frequently implemented by people outside the core team;
     such contributors have widely varying levels of Bazel expertise.
 *   The Bazel team itself has varying levels of expertise; no single team member has a complete understanding of every corner of Bazel.
-*   Changes to Bazel need to pay attention to backward compatibility and avoid breaking changes.
+*   Changes to Bazel must account to backward compatibility and avoid breaking changes.

 ## Why do we need a design review policy?